aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline/README.md

 Variables are resolved at the time of execution.

 Note that using pipeline-level variables in any kind of Source action is not supported.
-Also, the variables can only used with pipeline type V2.
+Also, the variables can only be used with pipeline type V2.

 ```ts
 declare const sourceAction: codepipeline_actions.S3SourceAction;